meyerphi/syntcomp-reference/doc/MINIMAL.md

 ## Large implementations

-Some specifications only have a large implementation so far that can quite possibly improved.
+Some specifications only have a large implementation so far that can quite possibly be improved.
 Here is a list based on a threshold of size 100:

 - `amba_case_study_2`: 2783
 - `amba_decomposed_arbiter_10`: 5107